Bloodstained: Ritual of the Night

 ROTN’s story is just as deep as that of any Castlevania.
 In the time of the Industrial Revolution, a guild of alchemists began to experiment with demon summoning as a way of maintaining relevance.
 The guild’s experiments led to a cataclysm that destroyed much of England.
 Only two of the young people who were experimented on survived the event: Miriam and her former friend Gebel.
 Ten years later, Miriam learns that Gebel has allied with demons and taken over a castle.
 She sets out to save him from the demon and hopefully, exterminate the unnatural residents of the castle.
 Meanwhile, an exorcist named Dominique, Zangetsu the samurai, and an alchemist called Alfred all have their own plans for an ancient book lost inside the castle…

 The core gameplay closely resembles SOTN’s.
-Miriam can wield a variety of weapons, including various types of swords, whips, spears, knives, clubs, and even pistols.
+Miriam can wield a variety of weapons, including swords, whips, spears, knives, clubs, and even pistols.
 Guns allow for a fully ranged approach, but they don’t deal much damage by default.
 Limited use ammunition deals different types of damage, and it can be found, bought, or crafted.
 Miriam can also perform slides and backsteps.
 Before long, she’ll gain access to several types of demonic shards as well.

 Bloodstained Ritual of the Night Steam Deck Craft menu